Outdoor painting:‘A Hollyhock riot in the pink garden!’

 So despite a weather forecast suggesting a bright day with much sunshine, it's never guaranteed – as on this occasion.

-So I was a bit concerned about ending up with a rather dull fresh air (plein air) painting.
-Though the Summer was drawing to a close, I was not yet ready to loose the sunshine from my pictures.
+So I was a bit concerned about ending up with a rather dull fresh air (Plein‑air) painting.
+Though the Summer was drawing to a close, I was not yet ready to lose the sunshine from my pictures.

 This is why, despite rapidly heading into Autumn, my search for a subject to paint didn't take long the day I found this view.
-At the bottom end of the walled garden at Burton Agnes Hall is an area with many small colour specific gardens.
+At the bottom end of the walled garden at Burton Agnes Hall there's an area with many small colour specific gardens.

-Despite not being as bright a day as I'd been fortunate to enjoy during the previous weeks, the pinks here fizzed in the open air so much it didn't matter.
-This is the power of flowers.
+Though it wasn't as bright a day as I'd been fortunate to enjoy during the previous weeks, the pinks here fizzed so much it didn't matter.
+That's the power of flowers.

 This little original outdoor Plein‑air painting in oil, is a delight.
 With the different greens and pinks creating an almost abstract foreground, it's rich in texture and shape.